 Please submit your application online.
 When prompted, use the reference number 1920-OCT-FET07.

-Supporting documentation: you will need to upload your research proposal, all your degree certificates and transcripts and your proof of English language proficiency as attachments to your application so please have these available when you complete the application form.
+Documentation: you will need to upload your research proposal, all your degree certificates and transcripts and proof of .
+English language qualification as attachments to your application, so please have these available when you complete the application form.

-Interviews will take place two weeks after the application deadline.
-If you have not heard from us by 1 December 2019, we thank you for your application but on this occasion you have not been successful.
+Interviews will take place within four weeks after the application deadline.
+If you have not heard from us by this date, we thank you for your application but on this occasion you have not been successful.